aion-systems-core/aion/README.md

 AION is a deterministic execution truth layer for debugging, comparison, and reproducible automation.

-It captures what actually happened during a command, compares executions deterministically, and explains why they differ.
+It captures what actually happens during a command, compares executions deterministically, and explains why they differ.

 If the same command behaves differently across machines, environments, or time — AION makes the difference visible.